 Like any sports coach, hockey coaches form players' opinions through careful observation over time.
 Every action on the ice during games or practices contributes to this assessment.
 Coaches scrutinize players' performances, looking for strengths and weaknesses in various aspects of their game.

 Once a coach has categorized a player's strengths and weaknesses, they create a mental blueprint of that player's identity on the ice.
-This could manifest as recognizing a player who tends to panic under pressure and makes poor passes or who shies away from physical contact and lacks aggressiveness in forechecking.
-Additionally, a player who consistently demonstrates slow speed or struggles with fitness is pegged with specific limitations or labeled as lacking commitment.
+Once that blueprint is ingrained in a coach's mind it's hard to erase it - though not impossible.
+As examples a coach may see a player who panics under pressure or makes poor decisions ... or one who shies away from physical contact and lacks aggressiveness in forechecking.
+Additionally, a player who consistently demonstrates slow speed or doesn't improve their strength and fitness is pegged with specific limitations or labeled as lacking commitment.

 To break free from a coach's limiting narrative, a player must take proactive steps to demonstrate growth and improvement.
 This starts with a heightened awareness of their weaknesses and a commitment to addressing them.
 Whether through focused training, seeking feedback from coaches, or studying game footage to pinpoint areas for development, the player must show dedication to overcoming their limitations.